Tips for building a house in 2025 [Australia]

 Last week I sat down with the lovely Kim Ball from Buy East Buyers Agency in Sydney.
-We spoke about all things buying new and building; it was a very insightful chat, and I wanted to share with you some of her tips on Buying in Australia.
+We spoke about all things buying new and building; it was a very insightful chat, and I wanted to share with you some of our tips for building a new house in Australia.

 First, let's talk about Kim.
 With 12 years' experience in the buyer's agent industry, Kim brings a much-needed analytical approach to purchasing a home.
 While also being a sweetheart, she shared great insights with me about the home buying game and what clients can be doing to get the most out of a sale.